 Mentioned by Titus Livy.
 As a result of the fourth rebellion, a law was officially adopted (thanks to the tribune of Lucius Genucius), which officially confirmed that plebeians had the right to one of the consuls.

 Fifth secession of plebeians – 287 BCE

 In 287 BCE there was a fifth and last revolt.
 Its reason was the distribution of the land acquired on Sabines only among patricians.
-Moreover, returning from the war, plebeians had problems paying off the debts they had to incur.
+Moreover, returning from the war, plebeians had problems paying off the debts they had incurred.
 A situation that has repeated itself has caused agitation.
 Masses of plebeians went to Janiculum as a protest.

-In order to solve the problem and end the rebellion, a plebeian – Quintus Hortensius – was appointed as dictator, who persuaded the crowd to return home.
+In order to solve the problem and end the rebellion, a plebeian – Quintus Hortensius – was appointed as a dictator, who persuaded the crowd to return home.
 Then Hortensius announced the law – the so-called lex Hortensia – which recognized decisions taken in plebiscites as binding the entire Roman society (without the approval of the Senate).

 This event officially ended public unrest and strengthened the position of plebeians in relation to patricians.
 All subsequent laws achieved by the plebeians had a decisive influence on the formation of a new social group – nobles, i.e. wealthy landowners from both patricians and plebeians.
 Gradually politics, the highest offices and honours in the state were available to everyone.